princejaiswal03/youtube-coment-analyzer-using-huggingface-js/README.md

 # youtube-comeent-analyzer-using-huggingface
-Youtube comment analyzer is a browser extension which uses huggingface transformer[*Transformer.js*] model and provde sentiment for a given video.
+Youtube comment analyzer is a browser extension that uses the huggingface transformer[*Transformer.js*] model and provides sentiment for a given video.

 Transformer Model used for Sentiment Analysis: `Xenova/distilbert-base-uncased-finetuned-sst-2-english`

-This extension requires Youtube API Key (YoutubeApiV3) which can be generated from [Google Cloud](https://console.cloud.google.com/).
+This extension requires a Youtube API Key (YoutubeApiV3) which can be generated from [Google Cloud](https://console.cloud.google.com/).

 ![](https://github.com/princejaiswal03/youtube-comeent-analyzer-using-huggingface/blob/main/public/icons/ycm-api-key-add.jpg)

-Have option clear the API key as well:
+Have the option to clear the API key as well:
 ![](https://github.com/princejaiswal03/youtube-comeent-analyzer-using-huggingface/blob/main/public/icons/ycm-spinner.png)

-Final Analysis will have bar charts and some other stats:
+The final Analysis will have bar charts and some other stats:
 ![](https://github.com/princejaiswal03/youtube-comeent-analyzer-using-huggingface/blob/main/public/icons/ycm-analysis.png)

 ## Getting Started